julianmedwards/containerized-trello/README.md

 ## How to host

 In production you can use any static file hosting solution to serve the client.
-This project is currently using [Vercel](https://vercel.com/).
-You must build the client with the VITE_API_ADDRESS (in format https://domain-name.end/) and VITE_API_PORT environment variables set.

 As currently set up, the web server requires SSL certification and will be served through HTTPS if you run in production.
 Also make sure the API_DOMAIN_NAME variable is accurate in the .env file.